Welcome to "3912657840". Please enjoy my blog. Thank you.

 “For lower-level officials, they can often get the same results by manipulating the data as they do by enforcing emissions standards.”

 Since enforcing these standards means confronting powerful state enterprises and power producers ? many of which have emissions-treatment equipment installed but choose not to use it because of the costs involved ? many officials prefer to massage the numbers, Mr Andrews says.
+Chinese scientists who have conducted independent studies on air quality say that all sorts of tricks are used by the authorities in order to provide numbers that show improvements and make their superiors look good.

 These range from blatantly changing the readings to placing city air monitoring stations in places where pollution levels are lowest, such as in parks or next to sprinkler systems.